 If you’re wanting to indulge in a local hot drink, we recommend Turkish Tea instead.
 We drank gallons of the stuff.

-Vegetarian and Vegan Food in North Cyprus
+Vegetarian and Vegan Food

 Most restaurants we visited offered vegetarian options, though in some cases, the options were rather limited.
 The cuisine you’ll encounter is strongly influenced by Turkish and Greek cuisine and thankfully, both of these contain lots of accidentally vegetarian options.
 If in doubt, always ask which options are suitable for vegetarians.
 We found everyone we asked was keen to help.